 - Jerkass: The Cobra Kai as a whole.

-- Kids Are Cruel: In the first film, besides Daniel being bullied by the Cobras, some of the kids ridicule him after being beaten up by Johnny.
+- Kids Are Cruel: Besides Daniel being bullied by the Cobras, some of the kids ridicule him after being beaten up by Johnny.
 Ali's girlfriends also rather inexplicably despise Daniel from the get-go.
-One of them even criticises her for being into him.She must be into fungus!
+One of them even criticizes her for being into him.She must be into fungus!

 - Literal-Minded:Daniel: (upon being instructed on Wax On, Wax Off) Where did all these cars come from?